 Celebrate Native American Heritage Month with Discovery Education Learning Resources

-The Celebrate Native American Heritage Channel is a rich collection of PreK-12 learning resources, including videos, reading passages, images, and more.
+Discovery Education Experience has a a rich collection of PreK-12 learning resources highlighting Native American stories, including videos, reading passages, images, and more.
 Students can learn about Native Americans’ diverse cultures, histories, and heritage year-round and experience the stories of activists, innovators, and leaders who instill meaningful changes in their communities and the nation. country.